 However if you’re gluten intolerant, there are certainly alternatives.
 In lieu of the flour, you can make a cornstarch or arrowroot slurry to mix into your soup towards the end of cooking.
 To do this, whisk 1 Tbsp. of either thickener into 2 Tbsp. of the cold milk until smooth.
 Pour it into the hot soup and cook until the soup starts to thicken.

 Or, if you want to keep roux’s the nutty flavor, try swapping all-purpose flour for sweet rice flour, which creates a similar texture.

-Alternatively, just serve some fresh guacamole and tortilla chips on the side, which is always a crowd pleaser!If you give this recipe a try, be sure to snap a picture and tag #dishingouthealth on Instagram so I can see your beautiful creations.
+Alternatively, just serve some fresh guacamole and tortilla chips on the side, which is always a crowd pleaser!If you give this white bean enchilada soup a try, be sure to snap a picture and tag #dishingouthealth on Instagram so I can see your beautiful creations.
 Also, follow along on Facebook and Pinterest for the latest recipe updates!

 Creamy White Bean Enchilada Soup

 - 2 Tbsp. extra-virgin olive oil